The Anesthesia Gas Machine 2026

 Scavenging may be active (suction applied) or passive (waste gases proceed passively down corrugated tubing through the room ventilation exhaust grill of the OR).
 Active systems require a means to protect the patient's airway from the application of suction, or buildup of positive pressure.
 Passive systems require that the patient be protected from positive pressure buildup only.

 The Joint Commission requires scavenging.
-The professional societies (AANA, ASA) publish recommendations (see footnote 1).
+The professional societies publish recommendations.
+[1]

-OSHA recommendation: Workers should not be exposed to an eight hour time-weighted average of > 2 ppm halogenated agents (not > 0.5 ppm if nitrous oxide is in use) or > 25 ppm nitrous oxide (see footnote 2).
+Recommendation from US OSHA (Occupational Safety & Health Administration): Workers should not be exposed to an eight hour time-weighted average of > 2 ppm halogenated agents (not > 0.5 ppm if nitrous oxide is in use) or > 25 ppm nitrous oxide.
 Note that no recommended exposure limits have been established for desflurane, isoflurane, or sevoflurane (these guidelines are dated 2000).
+[2]

 |